matuteiglesias/journal/content/Dev/2025-01-27_Implemented_and_Refined_PDF_Text_Chunking_Tool.md

 **🕒 21:40–22:25**
 **🏷️ Labels**: Pdf Processing, Python, Automation, Text Chunking, Error Handling
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 **Session Goal:**
-The session aimed to implement a tool for processing PDF files to extract text and chunk it into manageable pieces, ensuring proper formatting and error handling.
+The session aimed to implement a tool for processing PDF files to extract text and chunk it into manageable pieces, ensuring proper formatting and [[error handling]].

 **Key Activities:**
 - Developed a [[Python]] script using PyPDF2 and nltk to extract text from PDF files and chunk it into smaller, manageable pieces.